-Items Remarks Machinery permissible for the Chief Engineers inspection Main diesel engine Auxiliary diesel engine(Refer to remarks) Forced draft fans &amp; burning pumps for main boiler Auxiliary machinery Air compressor Auxiliary blower Pump Heat exchanger Portable fuel oil tank Fresh water generator Deck machinery Hydraulic pumps of steering gears However, for each part of the main internal combustion engine and internal combustion engine to drive main generator among machinery permissible for the Chief Engineer's inspection, open-up survey by the Surveyor for at least one of two CMS cycles is to be carried.
+Items Remarks Machinery permissible for the Chief Engineers inspection Internal combustion engines for main engines (2023) Auxiliary diesel engine(Refer to remarks) Forced draft fans & burning pumps for main boiler Auxiliary machinery Air compressor Auxiliary blower Pump Heat exchanger Portable fuel oil tank Fresh water generator Deck machinery Hydraulic pumps of steering gears Exhaust gas emission abatement system (SCR, EGR & EGCS) Among items Covered by the CMS System in Table 1, items not designated machinery impermissible for the Chief Engineers inspection (2023) However, for ships subject to Korean Ship Safety Act, each part of the main internal combustion engine and internal combustion engine to drive main generator among machinery permissible for the Chief Engineer's inspection, open-up survey by the Surveyor for at least one of two CMS cycles is to be carried.
 The Chief Engineer's inspection for auxiliary diesel engines The engine is completely opened up and a careful examination is made on all cylinder units, cylinder liners, cylinder covers, cylinder cover valves, pistons, piston rings, connecting rods and top and lower bearings, piston pins, camshaft driving gears, turbo-chargers, air-intercoolers, crankcase and crankcase doors, engine foundation bolts, and crank case safety valves.
 The top halves of all main bearings are removed and two bottom halves are taken out for examination.
 An examination is made on all crankpins and journals to detect cracks, especially at fillet and areas in the vicinity of oil holes and crank shaft oil grooves.
 Crank web deflections are measured and recorded.
 Wear downs of the cylinder liners are measured and recorded.
 The L.O. cooler attached to the engine, L.O. pumps, cooling water pumps, etc. of direct driven-type are opened up and examined.
 Verify through performance tests that safety devices are in good operating condition.
 The service hours of crank pin bolts are checked and recorded.
-Machinery impermissible for the Chief Engineers inspection Crank shaft, crank pin bearing and journal bearing of main engine, crank pin bolts and camshaft driven equipment(Refer to remarks) Steam turbine (main, auxiliary, etc.) Power transmission gear Shafting arrangements Air reservoir Other items not applied to CMS by the Society Refrigeration installations for provision storage Electrical installations Spare parts Emergency compressors, emergency air tank, emergency generators, emergency fire pumps, etc. Steering gears Bilge pumps for oily water separators Heaters for purifiers Coolers for air compressors Other items not considered subject to CMS by the Society Measurement of crank web deflection for main diesel engine and check of foundation bolts Measurement of crank web deflection for main diesel engine and check of foundation bolts
+Machinery impermissible for the Chief Engineers inspection Crank shaft, crank pin bearing and journal bearing of main engine, crank pin bolts and camshaft driven equipment(Refer to remarks) Steam turbine (main, auxiliary, etc.) Power transmission gear Shafting arrangements Air reservoir Measurement of crank web deflection for main diesel engine and check of foundation bolts